Scientific Rationale

 Antibiotic treatment

-Addresses symptoms without modifying the underlying anaerobic environment.
-Increases antimicrobial resistance risk, does not prevent reinfection from the male partner, and requires repeated courses.
+Provides short‑term cure of BV but does not correct the underlying anaerobic penile environment, increases antimicrobial resistance risk, fails to prevent reinfection from the male partner, and often requires repeated treatment courses.

 Female-only treatment